 Outputs

-(Transformed) Raw Video Data: The camera’s (optionally) transformed raw video data of the current feed is communicated to the Secure Communications Subsystem of the Control Layer.
+(Transformed) Raw Video Data: The camera’s (optionally) transformed raw video data of the current feed is communicated to the Communication Subsystem of the Control Layer.

-Raw Audio Data: The camera’s raw audio data of the current feed is communicated to the Secure Communications Subsystem of the Control Layer.
+Raw Audio Data: The camera’s raw audio data of the current feed is communicated to the Communication Subsystem of the Control Layer.

-Camera Position/Orientation: The camera’s position and orientation is communicated to the Secure Communications Subsystem of the Control Layer.
+Camera Position/Orientation: The camera’s position and orientation is communicated to the Communication Subsystem of the Control Layer.

 Testing Considerations